oracle-devrel/redbull-pit-strategy/hols/pitstrategy/datamerging/datamerging.md

 ## Conclusions

 In this chapter, we have:

-- Visualized data
+* Visualized data
-- Added starting and ending position for each dataset
+* Added starting and ending position for each dataset
-- Harmonized datasets' level of detail
+* Harmonized datasets' level of detail
-- Merged data from an additional track dataset
+* Merged data from an additional track dataset
-- Performed data augmentation with linear regression parameters (slope and bias) for Tyre and Fuel degradation
+* Performed data augmentation with linear regression parameters (slope and bias) for Tyre and Fuel degradation
-- Adjusted lag features to prevent our model from incorrectly making real-time predictions
+* Adjusted lag features to prevent our model from incorrectly making real-time predictions

 Let's proceed to the next chapter, where we'll create a Machine Learning model from our dataset, see which variables are indeed useful and which aren't, and get ready to deploy this Machine Learning model to the Internet.

 You may now [proceed to the next lab](#next).

 ## Acknowledgements

 * **Author** - Nacho Martinez, Data Science Advocate @ DevRel
 * **Contributors** - Victor Martin - Product Strategy Director, Alireza Dibazar - Principal Data Scientist, Vesselin Diev - Senior Director of Data Science, ML Innovation Team
-* **Last Updated By/Date** - April 20th, 2023
+* **Last Updated By/Date** - July 17th, 2023